 If you are not an approved vendor, this does not exclude your company from doing business with Carleton University.
 It is possible we may have requirements that may not be met by current approved vendors, allowing all vendors to be considered.
 We encourage vendors to continually check our bidding opportunities on Bonfire for new opportunities that may arise throughout the year.

-Vendors may also be selected to become an Approved Vendor of Record (VOR) for Carleton University if they have a valid agreement with the Ontario Ministry of Government Services (MGS), the Ontario Education Collaborative Marketplace (OECM), or other valid agreements open to the Broader Public Sector (BPS).
+Vendors may also be selected to become an Approved Vendor of Record (VOR) for Carleton University if they have a valid agreement with the Ontario Ministry of Government and Consumer Services (MGCS), the Ontario Education Collaborative Marketplace (OECM), or other valid agreements open to the Broader Public Sector (BPS).

 Visa Payables Automation (VPA)